-Tamper Protection in Windows Security helps prevent malicious apps from changing important Windows Defender Antivirus settings, including real-time protection and cloud-delivered protection.
+Tamper Protection in Windows Security helps prevent malicious apps from changing important Microsoft Defender Antivirus settings, including real-time protection and cloud-delivered protection.
 If Tamper Protection is turned on and you're an administrator on your computer, you can still change these settings in the Windows Security app.
 However, other apps can't change these settings.

 Tamper Protection doesn't affect how third-party antivirus apps work or how they register with Windows Security.